cloudmesh-community/book/chapters/msg/graphql.md

 schema = graphene.Schema(query=Query)
 ```

 ### GraphQL Server Querying :o:

-Schema is created now to query it we will use *GraphiQL* which is
+Next, we create a Schema  and use it within *GraphiQL* which is a
 playground for GraphQL queries.
-Open cloudmeshrepository/urls.py and
+Open the file `cloudmeshrepository/urls.py` and
 append following code

 ```python